pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 <img src="{{ site.url }}/images/demultiplexing-of-e1-graph.png" width="709" height="501">

-The speeds we achieved are miles away from those we saw in the beginning.
+The speeds we have achieved are miles away from those we saw in the beginning.
 The byte decoding rate is very impressive:
 3.2 GBytes/sec, which theoretically allows de-multiplexing of 12500 E1 streams on one core.
 The clock speed of our processor is 2.6GHz, which means that the program uses 0.81 CPU cycles to move each byte.
 Not bad for **Java**.